pireddag/tm-forge/miscellanea/csv-table/README.md

 Once the plugin is loaded, you will be able to insert a table contained in a `.csv` file by means of the "t a b l e tab" key combination.
 If you type "t a b l e tab", TeXmacs will open a file selection window.
 Upon file selection, you will get a widget asking you to select the column separator (default is comma); once you accept by pressing the OK button, TeXmacs will insert the table contained in the file at the cursor position.

-The plugin checks whether the cursor is in plain text or in a `big-table` environment, and opens the file selection window only if the check is positive; if it is not, it issues a warning through the `table-message-widget` widget.
+The plugin checks whether the cursor is in plain text or in a `big-table` environment, and opens the file selection window only if the check is positive; if it is not, it issues a warning through the `table-message-widget` widget, which will be closed upon acknowledgement (_id est_ pressure of the "Ok" button).
+Please pay attention that the widget is not modal, so it will allow you access to your document (_id est_ you can forget that you have an open widget).

 ### Details